cervonwong/sona-flutter/README.md

-# sona-flutter
+# Sona

-Sona is an educational app made with Flutter.
+Sona makes remembering easier.
+Sona is made with Flutter, and is free and open source.